 - sphenoid sinuses behind the ethmoid sinuses, above the nasopharynx and between your eyes

-If these sinuses become infected, for example when you have a cold, they fill with mucus and become blocked.
+These sinuses fill with mucus and become blocked during infections like a cold.
 This causes the pressure and pain you feel around your nose and eyes when you have a cold (sinus pain).

 The lymph nodes in your neck